gusc/mbr2gpt/bbp/README.md

 BIOS Boot Partition
 ===================

-This is the BBO bootcode that get's loaded by MBR.
+This is the BBP bootcode that get's loaded by MBR.

 File list
 ---------